 House Sparrow incubation (gestation period isn't the term for birds) lasts for about 12 days and the young will leave the nest 15 to 17 days after hatching.

 Both the male and female feed the young.
-After the young birds have fledged, the male continues feeding the fledglings while the female begins the next nest and brood.
+After the young birds have fledged, the male continues feeding the fledglings while the female begins laying eggs for another brood.

 Some people would ask, "where do House Sparrows not build their nests?"
 Any cavity above 5 feet, sometimes even closer to the ground, is suitable for nests.